Amateur Karting League of Serbia 2026. - Season Regulations

 The event will proceed as follows:

-• - Registration and weighing of drivers
+- - Registration and weighing of the drivers

-• - 15-minute break to determine the final groups
+- - 15-minute break to determine the final groups

 The number of participants is limited for each race and depends on the technical capabilities of the karting center where the event takes place.
-The expected maximum number of competitors is between 32 and 50, and will be specially announced before each individual event.
+The expected maximum number of competitors is between 48 and 90, and will be specially announced before each individual event.

 Regardless of the number of groups at the start of the event, the maximum number of final groups is four.